 The Lansdowne Road Stadium has been designed to be a state-of-the-art modern stadium, which, on completion, will have an all seated capacity of 50,000.

-Kashec worked in association with the main consultant providing the full design of the substructure & preparation of working drawings include Rebar drawings.
-The elements involved in detailing were Pile caps, ground beams, basement slabs, ground floor slab with tunnels and service ducts, floor slabs from level G01 to G06, core base, core walls, exterior retaining walls, blade columns, staircase and landings.
+Kashec worked in association with the main consultant providing the full design of the substructure & preparation of working drawings including Rebar drawings.
+The structural elements involved in detailing were pile caps, ground beams, basement slabs, ground floor slab with tunnels and service ducts, floor slabs from level G01 to G06, core base, core walls, exterior retaining walls, blade columns, staircase and landings.